 This program helps students to develop the skills, knowledge and experience of an engineer to enable them to deliver practical solutions to real-world problems.
 Students can apply their knowledge through practical work experience and a final-year research project to encourage valuable industry experience in engineering.
 Students have the choice of a range of specialties in addition to acquiring skills in problem-solving, analysis, design, construction and management.
-For more program information, visit Bachelor of Engineering Honours at USQ.
+For more program information, visit Bachelor of Engineering Honours at UniSQ.

 External students must attend at least one, week-long, residential school in Toowoomba during most years of the program.